syncopika/gifCatch_desktop-Windows-/readme.md

 There are adjustable settings, such as the <b>number of frames</b>, the <b>time delay between frames</b>, and <b>color filter choices</b> (currently only saturation and inversion filters are available).

-Additionally, you can create a gif from a folder of .bmp images by specifying the full path to a directory (i.e. C:\Users\Nicholas\Desktop\myFolder).
-However, this feature can only handle 32-bit bmps well right now, and 24-bit bmps partially.
-Also, it is assumed that the images in the specified directory will be named consistently and with a number at the end, i.e. screen0, screen1, etc.
+Additionally, you can create a gif from a folder of .bmp images (24-bit and 32-bit!) by specifying the full path to a directory (i.e. C:\Users\Nicholas\Desktop\myFolder).
+This feature is particularly useful if you have some bmp images that you have edited (i.e. in MS Paint, which on my machine automatically outputs 24-bit bmps) and want to put them together in a gif.

 things to do:
 - clean up gui (maybe eventually move to Qt?)
 - can I get better quality images? different formats (right now it just outputs bmps and uses bmps for gif creation)?
 - allow gif naming / output directory naming?
 - different colors for selection screen?
-- the gif creation from a specified folder of images needs to be fixed (at least fix handling of 24-bit bmps).

 thanks to Philip Goh (https://github.com/cotidian/Win32GrabScreen) for the screen capture code, and Charlie Tangora (https://github.com/ginsweater/gif-h/blob/master/gif.h) for the gif-making code.